 Professor John Dewar

-La Trobe has been rated among the top ten universities in Australia, and the top three in Victoria, for the numbers of specific fields of research rated at ‘well above world standard’ in the latest government Excellence in Research for Australia (ERA) survey.
+La Trobe has been rated among the top ten universities in Australia, and the top three in Victoria, for the numbers of specific fields of research rated at ‘well above world standard’ in the 2015 Excellence in Research for Australia (ERA) survey.
 We achieved top rating in three broad discipline groups: Agricultural, Biological and Physical Sciences.
 La Trobe was rated the equal best university in Australia for Biological Sciences, best in Australia for Agricultural and Veterinary Studies, and was the only top-rated university in the country for Physiology.

 La Trobe is also the largest provider of university education in regional Victoria, with about 6,500 student enrolments at our campuses in Bendigo, Albury-Wodonga, Mildura and Shepparton.
 Most students stay and work in their communities following graduation.